CrossRef/search-based-reference-matcher/README.md

 org.crossref.refmatching.ReferenceMatcher -it string -i "Jen CK, Foner SN, Cochran EL, Bowers VA (1958) Phys Rev 112:1169"
 ```

-To match references from a file:
+To match multiple references from a file, with each line containing a single reference:

 ```
 org.crossref.refmatching.ReferenceMatcher -it file -i /file/path/with/ref/strings/one/per/line -o /output/file/path